alexsykes8/Japanese-Translation-Practice/README.md

 **Prerequisites:**

 *   Python 3.x
-*   Your own Japanese texts (e.g., `.txt` files from Aozora Bunko) placed in the `book_files` directory.
+*   Your own Japanese texts (e.g., `.txt` files from Aozora Bunko) placed in a `book_files` directory.
 It is also setup to process the Japanese tsv sample sentence file that can be downloaded from https://tatoeba.org/en/downloads.
 I'd recommend using this if you can, but on my machine it took two days to process the whole file so keep that in mind.

 **Steps:**